needle-tools/selective-profiling/package/Readme.md

 ## Installation 💾
+0) ⚡ **Fast mode**: [download package-installer for Selective Profiler](https://package-installer.glitch.me/v1/installer/OpenUPM/com.needle.selective-profiling?registry=https://package.openupm.com) and import into Unity.
+Done!
+   *Behind the scenes it will automatically do the steps listed below*
-1)  Add OpenUPM to your project:
+1)  Add [OpenUPM](https://openupm.com/packages/com.needle.selective-profiling/) to your project:

     To add OpenUPM to your project: